-BUCHANAN, Grand Bassa – The Liberia Agricultural Commodity and Regulatory Authority has announced that is has begun reopening government farms across the country.
+BUCHANAN, Grand Bassa – The Liberia Agriculture Commodity and Regulatory Authority has announced that is has begun reopening government farms across the country.

 According to the deputy director for operations and technical services of LACRA, Musa Konneh, the move is in line with President George Weah’s mandate to develop Liberia through agriculture.